gavin-crowley/JavaScript/README.md

 JavaScript often abbreviated as JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.

 As of 2022, 98% of websites use JavaScript on the client side for webpage behavior, often incorporating third-party libraries.

 All major web browsers have a dedicated JavaScript engine to execute the code on users' devices.

+JavaScript is a high-level, often just-in-time compiled language that conforms to the ECMAScript standard